missusk/message-app-branch-int/README.md

 ## Additional Functionalities Implemented
 In addition to the core requirements specified for this assignment, I have implemented the following features to enhance the functionality of the messaging application:

+### Real-Time Communication:
+* Users and Agents can send and receive messages in real-time.
+When a user sends a message, it is immediately visible to the agent and when the agent responds, it is immediately visible to the user, without refreshing the page.
+* This is achieved using Socket.IO, which establishes a WebSocket connection between the client and the server to provide real time updates.

 ### Authentication for Both Agents and Customers:

-Implemented user authentication for both agents and customers using JWT (JSON Web Tokens).
+* Implemented user authentication for both agents and customers using JWT (JSON Web Tokens).
-Customers can sign up and log in to see their previous message history.
+* Customers can sign up and log in to see their previous message history.
-Agents can sign up and log in to access the portal where they can view assigned and unassigned messages.
+* Agents can sign up and log in to access the portal where they can view assigned and unassigned messages.

 ### Messaging Interface for Customers: